abhishek-paliwal/2020-LEELA-RECIPES/content/papaya-smoothie.md

 ---
-title: "Papaya Smoothie [Full recipe]"
+title: "Papaya Smoothie"
 date: 2020-08-08T11:26:10+06:00
 description: "Papaya Smoothie is so good, you can even serve it as dessert.
 This papaya smoothie will keep you healthy, nice and cool on a day to day busy life."
 type: "post"
 image: "images/masonary-post/2020/papaya-smoothie-2.jpg"
 url: /papaya-smoothie/
+youtube_video_id: "0KP-DnbsB-k"

 categories:
   - "fruity"
 tags: